Nearly every country signs on to a sweeping deal to protect nature - The Boston Globe

 The European Union had sought more forceful conservation targets.
 Indonesia wanted more leeway on how it used nature.

 Congo expressed fierce opposition and held up final approval into the early hours of Monday morning.
-When the president of the talks proceeded over the Congolese objections, delegates from several African countries loudly complained.
+When the president of the talks proceeded over the Congolese objections, delegates from several African countries spoke out in protest.

 The deal reached Monday would roughly double overall biodiversity financing to $200 billion a year from all sources: governments, the private sector and philanthropy.
 It earmarks up to $30 billion per year to flow to poor countries from wealthy nations.
 The financial commitments are not legally binding.